This story was produced in partnership with Huggies.

 This method is simply a matter of the technician getting a clear view of the baby’s genitals, which can be tricky depending on how the baby is positioned in the womb.
 When this happens, parents typically go back in for another ultrasound on a later date in the hopes that the baby has shifted.

-Nowadays, however, expectant mothers can elect to have noninvasive prenatal testing, a test that analyzes small fragments of DNA circulating in a pregnant woman’s blood.
+Nowadays, however, expectant parents can elect to have noninvasive prenatal testing, a test that analyzes small fragments of DNA circulating in a pregnant person’s blood.
 NIPT can detect chromosomal conditions like Down syndrome in addition to biological sex, so it’s probably something that even parents who don’t want to know the sex of their baby will go through.
 NIPT can be administered (i.e. blood can be drawn) at ten weeks, though results can take a couple of weeks to arrive.

 Other options are chorionic villus sampling or amniocentesis, two procedures that are typically saved for women at increased risk of genetic and/or chromosomal problems because they are more invasive and slightly riskier than other methods.

-The other options for parents-to-be include at-home tests available for purchase and others, like the baking soda test, that are more old wives’ tales than rigorous science—which doesn’t mean they can’t be a lot of fun).
+The other options for parents-to-be include at-home tests available for purchase and others, like the baking soda test, that are more old wives’ tales than rigorous science — which doesn’t mean they can’t be a lot of fun).